-- 6.101 SGN Insurance costs are driven by staff costs and buildings insurance costs.
-Other aspects of SGN insurance such as commercial and travel insurance, and insurance of the pipeline are covered under the Managed Services Agreement (MSA). - 6.102 In the 2020 year SGN had building insurance costs of £4k and staff costs of £2.5k.
-SGN had 0.04 FTEs employed in the insurance cost category for 2020 and projected this this number of FTEs into the GD23 period.
-SGN has projected an increase in buildings insurance into the GD23 period to £5k. - 6.103 We have rolled forward SGN 2020 FTEs and staff costs for insurance into the GD23 period together with 2020 actual building insurance costs as this is broadly consistent with medium term historical actuals.
+- 6.133 SGN's Insurance costs are driven by staff costs and buildings insurance costs.
+Other aspects of SGN insurance, such as commercial and travel insurance, and insurance of the pipeline are covered under the Managed Services Agreement (MSA). - 6.134 In the 2020 year SGN had buildings insurance costs of £4k and staff costs of £2.5k.
+SGN had 0.04 FTEs employed in the insurance cost category for

+2020 and projected this this number of FTEs into the GD23 period.
+SGN has projected an increase in buildings insurance into the GD23 period to £5k.